Last updated: May 3, 2026

 Quick facts that matter most

-- Best immediate takeaway: send your application to the county assessor where the property is located, not to NCDOR.
+- Best first move: send your application to the county assessor where the property is located, not to NCDOR.

-- Realistic obstacle: the AV-9 income section counts wages, interest, dividends, IRA distributions, pensions, disability payments, Social Security benefits, and other money received.
+- Income includes more than taxable income: the AV-9 income section counts wages, interest, dividends, capital gains, IRA distributions, pensions, disability payments, Social Security benefits, and other money received.

-- Useful fact: North Carolina has 100 counties, and your county may also have its own grant, fee help, payment plan, or local filing method.
+- Local offices matter: North Carolina has 100 counties, and your county may also have its own grant, fee help, payment plan, or filing method.

-- Best next step: download the 2026 AV-9, pull your 2025 tax records, and call the county if any owner is missing from the deed.
+- Best next step: pull your 2025 tax records and call the county if any owner is missing from the deed.

 Who qualifies

-For the main senior programs, you usually must own and live in the home as your permanent residence, be a North Carolina resident, and meet the age, disability, and income rules for that program.
-The key date is usually 1 January.
+For the main senior programs, you usually must own and live in the home as your permanent residence.
+You must also be a North Carolina resident and meet the age, disability, and income rules for the program.
+The key date is usually January 1 of the tax year.

 If you are under 65 and applying because of disability, you usually need Form AV-9A.
 If you are a disabled veteran or surviving spouse, you need the NCDVA-9 process through a Veterans Service Officer.

 Spouses who own together usually file one application.
-Non-spouse co-owners usually file separate applications, and the Circuit Breaker works only if all owners qualify and elect it.
+Non-spouse co-owners usually file separate applications.
+The Circuit Breaker works only if all owners qualify and elect it.
+This rule can surprise families after a deed change or inheritance.

 If you are out of the home because of health problems or a nursing home stay, the law may still protect you.
-The Elderly or Disabled Exclusion, the Circuit Breaker, and the Disabled Veteran Exclusion all have temporary absence rules for health-related moves if the home stays empty or is occupied by a spouse or dependent.
+The Elderly or Disabled Exclusion, Circuit Breaker, and Disabled Veteran Exclusion all have temporary absence rules for health-related moves if the home stays empty or is occupied by a spouse or dependent.
+Still, you should tell the county when your living situation changes.

 | Key date or rule | What it means for you |